VWSD announces school closures ahead of severe winter storm - The Vicksburg Post

 District officials also said that student meals will not be delivered on Monday and Tuesday.

-Officials at Vicksburg Catholic Schools and Porter’s Chapel Academy said they are monitoring the weather and have not yet announced whether or not to cancel classes Tuesday.
+Officials at Porter’s Chapel Academy said they are monitoring the weather and have not yet announced whether or not to cancel classes Tuesday.

+Later Saturday afternoon, Vicksburg Catholic School announced their classes Tuesday would go virtual only.

 Both VCS and PCA were already scheduled to be off Monday for President’s Day.

 VIS’ McGhee puts focus on students’ growth and ’empowering others’